 In addition to cooperation with in-basin water resource developments and flood management on the Tuolumne and San Joaquin rivers, the Districts have demonstrated their willingness to cooperate voluntarily with federal and state fishery resource agencies to benefit anadromous fish in the lower Tuolumne River and downstream in the San Joaquin and Bay-Delta.
-For example, the Districts reached an agreement with resource agencies and conservation groups in 1995 which led to FERC issuing in 1996 an amendment to the existing Don Pedro license that increased minimum and pulse flows to the lower Tuolumne River to benefit fall-run Chinook salmon and rainbow trout/steelhead (O.mykiss).
-The Districts also participated in the recently completed Vernalis Adaptive Management Plan (VAMP), more fully described below.
+For example, the Districts reached an agreement with resource agencies and conservation groups in 1995 which led to FERC issuing in 1996 an amendment to the existing Don Pedro license that increased minimum and pulse flows to the lower Tuolumne River to benefit fall-run Chinook salmon.
+The agreement also established a strategy for further recovery of fall-run Chinook salmon; funding for habitat restoration planning, riparian improvements and other non-flow measures; a Tuolumne River biologist; a fisheries technical advisory committee; and an extensive monitoring and reporting program.

+More recently, the Districts participated in the Vernalis Adaptive Management Plan (VAMP).
 The California State Water Resources Control Board's (SWRCB) adoption of the 1995 Water Quality Control Plan (WQCP) for the Sacramento-San Joaquin Delta and Estuary was tracked with great interest by the Districts, given that the Districts hold senior appropriative water rights on the Tuolumne River.

 The Districts were particularly concerned since (1) the 1995 WQCP required additional flow for the San Joaquin River at Vernalis, and (2) it was extremely unlikely that such water could be obtained from any source other than the Districts and other San Joaquin Basin tributaries.
-Since there are no large tributaries to the San Joaquin River capable of providing the quantity of water necessary to meet the flows at Vernalis required by the 1995 WQCP other than the Stanislaus, Tuolumne and Merced rivers, it was clear that the vast majority of the water necessary to meet the new Vernalis flow requirements would have to come from the Districts along with other water right holders on the Merced and Stanislaus rivers.
+Since there are no large tributaries to the San Joaquin River capable of providing the quantity of water necessary to meet the flows at Vernalis required by the 1995 WQCP other than the Stanislaus, Tuolumne, and Merced rivers, it was clear that the vast majority of the water necessary to meet the new Vernalis flow requirements would have to come from the Districts along with other water right holders on the Merced and Stanislaus rivers.

-Given their joint interest in the water quality standards contained in the 1995 WQCP, TID and MID, CCSF, along with the other major water right holders on the Merced and Stanislaus rivers formed the San Joaquin Tributaries Association (SJTA).
+Given their joint interest in the water quality standards contained in the 1995 WQCP, TID, MID, and other major water right holders on the Merced and Stanislaus rivers formed the San Joaquin Tributaries Association (SJTA).
 The SJTA felt that there was not enough scientific evidence in the administrative record regarding the relationship of Chinook salmon survival and increased flow in the San Joaquin River to justify the adoption of the specific flow objectives for the San Joaquin River contained in the 1995 WQCP.